Our Residential Community

 Residents convene several times a week for pranayama and meditation classes, community meetings, a community work party, and theory classes.
 Residents are also welcome and encouraged to attend other Centre classes and offerings, like weekly kirtans and satsangs, as their work schedule permits.

 We also come together informally to collaborate on work projects, or simply to play together (i.e. volleyball, movie nights, arts & crafts, community dinners, etc).

 Each resident has their own living space.
-Accommodation is either indoor (as space permits) or seasonal camping (as weather permits).
-Both indoor and outdoor accommodation enjoy access to bathrooms, outhouses, and showers.
+Accommodation is seasonal camping, with access to bathrooms, outhouses, and showers.

 Amenities such as wifi, washer and dryer, community kitchen, public access computer and printer are also available for staff and volunteer use.

 Meals, classes and common spaces are shared among residents and guests.
 We enjoy two vegetarian and farm-fresh meals per day (lunch and dinner) and take turns doing dishes and cleaning up the dining hall.

 Most residents at the Centre focus their work hours in one primary area, although there are some opportunities to help out and explore others jobs around the land.
 Below is a listing of the key teams that help keep the Centre running.

 Nestled within the 65.6 acres at the Salt Spring Centre, lies over 5 acres of fenced farm land, including a juvenile food forest (1.7 acres).
 Our farm team consists of our Farm Co-Coordinators Dan and Milo, as well support staff that assist with planting, weeding & pruning and harvesting Learn more >>>